 Albert Aronov, AIA

-Albert Aronov, AIA, is a registered architect in New York, specializing in building restoration and new construction.
-Mr. Aronov joined RKTB after completing his Bachelor's of Architecture degree at The City College of New York School of Architecture and Environmental Studies.
+A registered architect in New York specializing in building restoration as well as new construction, Albert Aronov, AIA, joined RKTB after completing his Bachelors of Architecture degree at The City College of New York School of Architecture and Environmental Studies.
 He was promoted to Associate in 2003, Senior Associate in 2007 and Associate Principal in 2014, and named a partner in 2015.

 Mr. Aronov has managed a range of projects at RKTB including academic, residential, commercial and historic preservation.
 He has led the education studio since 2004, supervising a large volume of projects for the New York City School Construction Authority, and recently oversaw the execution of two major additions to P.S.
 29 and P.S.
-70. His high level of technical experience in exterior envelope work makes him an expert in the field.
+70 in Queens.
+His high level of technical knowledge in exterior envelope work makes him an expert in the field.

 Mr. Aronov is a member of the NYC/AIA Education Committee.